eshaz/wasm-audio-decoders/src/flac/README.md

     ],
     samplesDecoded: 1234, // number of PCM samples that were decoded per channel
     sampleRate: 48000, // sample rate of the decoded PCM
-    bitDepth: 24 // bit depth of the original FLAC file }
+    bitDepth: 24, // bit depth of the original FLAC file
+    errors: [ // array containing descriptions for any decode errors {
+        message: "Error: FLAC__STREAM_DECODER_ERROR_STATUS_LOST_SYNC; State: FLAC__STREAM_DECODER_SEARCH_FOR_FRAME_SYNC",
+        frameLength: 400, // length of the frame or data in bytes that encountered an error
+        frameNumber: 5, // position of error relative to total frames decoded
+        inputBytes: 11606, // position of error relative to total input bytes
+        outputSamples: 20480, // position of error relative to total output samples }
+    ]
+}
 ```

 Each Float32Array within `channelData` can be used directly in the WebAudio API for playback.

+Decoding will proceed through any errors.
+Any errors encountered may result in gaps in the decoded audio.

 ### Multichannel Output